Proven-Paradox/shaper-system/Handbook.md

 ## Step 2-b: Offense/Defense
 These are modifiers to your attacks’ accuracy or your ability to avoid a foes’ attacks.
 It is relatively rare for a roll to be modified only by one’s Attributes; rolls generally have two Attributes added as well as some modifiers from XP bonuses.
 The secondary stats are as follows.

 #### Physical Offense
 This broadly represents your ability to effectively attack foes by mundane means.
-The better your physical offense, the more likely you are to successfully hit foes and do more damage with fists, melee weapons, and non-mental missile attacks.
-A high physical offense could imply great strength, well honed training, precise aim, and other such characteristics.
-You add your Strength and Finesse to physical offense.
+The better your Physical Offense, the more likely you are to successfully hit foes and do more damage with fists, melee weapons, and non-mental missile attacks.
+A high Physical Offense could imply great strength, well honed training, precise aim, and other such characteristics.
+You add your Strength and Finesse to Physical Offense.

 #### Mental Offense
 This broadly represents your ability to manipulate energy, technology, or other non-physical forces to strike out at foes.
-High mental offense could imply an intense well of inner power to draw upon, better understanding of technology used to inflict harm on others, a connection to some external power source you channel to lash out at your enemies, or something similar.
+High Mental Offense could imply an intense well of inner power to draw upon, better understanding of technology used to inflict harm on others, a connection to some external power source you channel to lash out at your enemies, or something similar.
 The term “mental” is here mainly to differentiate it from “physical” and could easily be adjusted to apply to technology, magic, psychic powers, natural weapons, or other such means power sources.
-You add your Mind and Soul to mental offense.
+You add your Mind and Soul to Mental Offense.

 #### Physical Defense
 This statistic represents your ability to mitigate mundane strikes sent against you.
 This could imply being quick enough to dodge attacks, tough enough to just ignore them, being equipped with armor or shields to protect you, or a combination of these effects.
 You start with 10 Physical Defense.
-You add your Toughness and Finesse to physical defense.
+You add your Toughness and Finesse to Physical Defense.

 #### Mental Defense
 Do you see the pattern yet?
-Mental defense enables you to mitigate damage you would otherwise take from energy attacks.
-High mental defense can imply being trained in counterspells or arcane shielding techniques, understanding and utilizing equipment or technology that dampens or redirects energy directed at you, or just being so resilient that you can endure the attack without harm.
+Mental Defense enables you to mitigate damage you would otherwise take from energy attacks.
+High Mental Defense can imply being trained in counterspells or arcane shielding techniques, understanding and utilizing equipment or technology that dampens or redirects energy directed at you, or just being so resilient that you can endure the attack without harm.
 You start with 10 Mental Defense.
-You add your Heart and Soul to mental defense.
+You add your Heart and Soul to Mental Defense.

 ##### Defense Bonus
 Some Abilities or effects sometimes use a value called "Defense Bonus."
 This can be Physical or Mental.
-This is just your total defense of the corresponding type without the base +10 everyone starts with.
+This is just your total defense of the corresponding type without the base 10 everyone starts with.
 This value is mostly of concern to characters attempting to get some offensive value from their defensive stats.
 If the value in question is Physical Defense, it will be listed as Physical Defense Bonus, and the same for Mental Defense Bonus.

 #### Initiative
-A bit of an odd one out.
 At the beginning of a dangerous encounter (usually but not always combat) you make an initiative roll.
 This determines the order in which characters act.
 You add your Finesse and Soul to initiative rolls.

-How one uses these attributes will be described in Chapter 10.
+How one uses these attributes will be described in [Chapter 10](#chapter-10-combat).

 ## Step 3: Abilities
 The next step is to choose Abilities.
-Chapter 4 goes into greater detail on what an Ability actually entails.
+[Chapter 4](#chapter-4-abilities) goes into greater detail on what an Ability actually entails.
 In short, an Ability represents a maneuver that characters can utilize in combat.
 These will define your role when you’re fighting.
-When a character is created, they know three Abilities (two + one gained from being level 1) for free as well as all Tier 0 Abilities.
+When a character is created, they know 3 Abilities (two + one gained from being level 1) for free as well as all Tier 0 Abilities.

 Some advice if you want to make a powerful character and are having trouble choosing your Abilities:
 * If you don’t have a better plan, you should have at least one Ability that fits within your character’s intended skill set.
 Your Strength dominant hero should have at least one melee attack.
 A Mind/Soul dominant hero is going to want mental attacks.
 * That said, don’t put all your eggs in one basket.
 If all of your attacks are melee range then an enemy who attacks from a distance will be a severe problem for you.
 If you have nothing but healing or support Abilities, then you will be helpless if you get separated from your allies.
 Once you have your core covered you might add some variety to your arsenal.
 * At first level your HP and MP pool will be limited.
 Keep costs in mind when picking Abilities.
-If an Ability requires too much of your MP to use once, maybe it’s not a good choice.
+If an Ability requires too much of your MP to use often, maybe it’s not a good choice.
 * After the first level, you will have more resources to spend.
 In that case it is wise to choose at least one Ability that requires a Minor Action to use.
 Doing so allows you to increase your effectiveness by letting you more consistently use both of your Actions.
-(More on Actions in chapter 10)
+(More on Actions in [Chapter 10](#chapter-10-combat))

 ## Step 4: Skills
-Next, you will distribute skill points.
-There’s more information on skills in Chapter 6, but the general idea is that skills are things that your character is generally good at aside from combat.
+Next, you will distribute Skill Points.
+There’s more information on skills in [Chapter 6](#chapter-6-Skills), but the general idea is that skills are things that your character is generally good at aside from combat.
 Each skill has two Attributes added to their modifier, and you can use skill points to increase that modifier.
 Each skill can have skill points equal to your level + 3 allocated.
 (So if you’re making a first level character, you can spend at most 4 points per skill.)
 Skills will most often be utilized outside of combat (though certain enemies or Abilities may bring some to play during combat).
 You start with 16 skill points at character creation.

 Here are some things to consider when distributing skill points:
 * Skills are the portion of character creation most closely tied to roleplaying.
 Other aspects of the system have been intentionally divorced from having an impact on roleplay, but you should choose skills that make sense for your character to have.